IBM Sues Microsoft's New Chief Diversity Officer To Protect Diversity Trade Secrets - Slashdot

 They're sending in the lawyers because all diversity efforts are anti-white propaganda paid for by George Soros and they don't want the normies to find out.

-alternate headline (Score:3)
+alternate headline (Score:4, Insightful)

 IBM sues former employee for violating contract